floragunncom/search-guard-docs/_content/_docs_installation/sg53_migration_prod.md

 - The file `sg_config.yml` from the existing Elasticsearch setup.
 - Sometimes, `sg_config.yml` references further files, such as PEM files.
 You need these as well.
-- If you are also using Kibana, you need the file `kibana.yml` from the `config` directory of the existing Dashboards/Kibana setup.
+- If you are also using Kibana, you need the file `kibana.yml` from the `config` directory of the existing Kibana setup.
 - You need to download the `sgctl` tool.
 It does not require any special installation, just copy it to a suitable place and execute it.

 ## Migrating the Configuration